Bubba Miller

-Stephen DeJuan "Bubba" Miller (born January 24, 1973) is a former American football offensive lineman in the National Football League (NFL) for the Philadelphia Eagles.
-He played college football at the University of Tennessee.
-He attended Brentwood Academy near Nashville, Tennessee, during his high school years, where he helped the Brentwood Eagles win multiple state championships.
+Stephen DeJuan "Bubba" Miller (born January 24, 1973) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Philadelphia Eagles.
+He played college football for the Tennessee Volunteers.

+Early life

+Miller attended Brentwood Academy near Nashville, Tennessee, during his high school years, where he helped the Brentwood Eagles win multiple state championships.

 Professional career

 Miller signed with the Philadelphia Eagles as an undrafted free agent on April 27, 1996.

 Post-playing career

 Miller became the host of a radio show called "The Bubba Miller Show" on August 4, 2003.

 Miller was a commentator during the All American Football League's inaugural draft on January 28, 2008.